-The disease caused by the new Severe Acute Respiratory Syndrome Coronavirus-2 (SARS-CoV-2), Coronavirus Disease 2019 (COVID-19), has expanded as a global pandemic since its beginning in Wuhan, China, in December 2019.
-Its severe clinical manifestations associated with the need for admission into Intensive Care Units and high mortality rate represent a therapeutic challenge for the medical community.
-Currently, there is no drug approved for its treatment and different therapeutic options are being essayed to address pathophysiological processes underlying the clinical manifestations experienced by patients.
-New and old drugs, whether as a single treatment or in combination, in immunologically compromised patients may favour the development of adverse drug reactions (ADR), including drug hypersensitivity, which must be identified and managed accordingly.
-Given the lack of community immunity and the high rate of virus contagion, it is expected that new cases will emerge in the upcoming months.
-Thus, the probability of more adverse reactions or even new clinical manifestations may increase in the near future.
-Allergists must be updated on these treatments as well as on the management of possible drug hypersensitivity reactions (DHR).
+The disease caused by the new severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), ie, coronavirus disease 2019 (COVID-19), has become a global pandemic since it was first reported in Wuhan, China in December 2019.
+Its severe clinical manifestations, which often necessitate admission to intensive care units, and high mortality rate represent a therapeutic challenge for the medical community.
+To date, no drugs have been approved for its treatment, and various therapeutic options are being assayed to address the pathophysiological processes underlying the clinical manifestations experienced by patients.
+New and old drugs administered as monotherapy or in combination to immunologically compromised patients may favor the development of adverse drug reactions, including drug hypersensitivity reactions, which must be identified and managed accordingly.
+Given the lack of herd immunity and the high rate of viral contagion, new cases are expected to emerge in the coming months.
+Thus, the probability of more adverse reactions or even new clinical manifestations may increase in parallel.
+Allergists must receive updated information on these treatments, as well as on the management of possible drug hypersensitivity reactions.

-Key words: COVID-19, COVID-19 drug treatment, SARS-CoV-2, Adverse drug reaction, Drug hypersensitivity, Drug allergy.
+Key words: COVID-19.
+COVID-19 drug treatment.
+SARS-CoV-2.
+Adverse drug reaction.
+Drug hypersensitivity.
+Drug allergy.